 Endocrinologists and nutritionists can better manage these patients long-term.
 Surgery is indicated for a subset of this disorder.

-The diagnosis and management of hyperaldosteronism is complex and best done by a multidisciplinary team that includes a radiologist, pathologist, internist, endocrinologist, nurse practitioner and a surgeon.
+The diagnosis and management of hyperaldosteronism is complex and best done by an interprofessional team that includes a radiologist, pathologist, internist, endocrinologist, nurse practitioner, pharmacist, and a surgeon.
 Surgery is the treatment of choice in primary hyperaldosteronism cases where a unilateral lesion is the source of disease.
-A laparoscopic adrenalectomy is preferred over open adrenalectomy due to fewer complications and a shorter hospital stay.
+Laparoscopic adrenalectomy is preferred over open adrenalectomy due to fewer complications and a shorter hospital stay.
 Complete adrenalectomy is preferred over partial adrenalectomy due to greater efficacy and resolution of symptoms.
 For nonsurgical candidates, mineralocorticoid receptor antagonists (MRA) were preferred as a medical therapy.

-The primary care providers should educate the patient on the importance of salt restriction, alcohol cessation, smoking cessation, maintenance of ideal body weight, and aerobic exercise.
+The primary care providers, nurses, and dietitians should educate the patient on the importance of salt restriction, alcohol cessation, smoking cessation, maintenance of ideal body weight, and aerobic exercise.
 Follow up is necessary as the risk of adverse cardiac events is high in these patients.

 |||Stowasser M,Wolley M,Wu A,Gordon RD,Schewe J,Stölting G,Scholl UI, Pathogenesis of Familial Hyperaldosteronism Type II: New Concepts Involving Anion Channels.
 Current hypertension reports.
 2019 Apr 4; [PubMed PMID: 30949771]|